hahnlab/CAGEE/README.md

 </h3>
 </div>

-The purpose of CAGEE is to analyze changes in gene expressions in a way that accounts for phylogenetic history and provides a statistical foundation for evolutionary inferences.
-The program uses Brownian motion to model gene expression across a user-specified phylogenetic tree.
-The distribution of expressions generated under this model can provide a basis for assessing the significance of the observed family size differences among taxa.
+The purpose of CAGEE is to analyze changes in gene expression in a way that accounts for phylogenetic history and provides a statistical foundation for evolutionary inferences.
+The program uses Brownian motion to model gene expression levels across a user-specified phylogenetic tree.
+The distribution of counts (i.e. expression level) generated under this model can provide a basis for assessing the significance of the observed differences among taxa.

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)